pvandervelde/zinger/engineering.md

 * The maximum cargo weight is 50 kg
 * The rover should at least be able to carry a box of size 0.60m x 0.40m x 0.30m
+* The rover will provide a means of securing the cargo

 ### Must-Have Requirement: Environments